How to Assess Tornado Damage to Your Home

-The extent of Tornado in Spokane Valley damage varies from minor to significant.
+The extent of Tornado damage varies from minor to significant.
 When assessing the damage to a home, look for missing or ripped shingles, damaged gutters, and damaged siding.
 Wood and asphalt shingles should also be checked carefully for damage.
 If any pieces are missing or torn, these are signs that the tornado caused damage.

 If the damage was severe, it is important to document it.
 Documentation can help the insurance adjuster quickly process your claim.
 Taking pictures or videos of the damages will also help.
 Make sure you document the location and the extent of damage.
 If possible, use a video camera to capture the entire scene of the tornado.
 Once the damage has been documented, submit a claim.
 Be sure to provide all documentation, and write down the claim number.